Hell in a Cell (2010): Aftermath

 Paul Bearer issued a challenge to The Undertaker to fight Kane in a Buried Alive Match shortly after the events of Hell in a Cell.
 The Undertaker accepted and would taunt Kane with his pyrotechnics, as well as drag him under the ring later.
 At Bragging Rights, Kane defeated The Undertaker with help from The Nexus in order to close the feud.

 As the newest member of The Nexus, John Cena attempted to destroy the group from the inside, until the Anonymous Raw General Manager told Cena to follow Wade Barrett's orders or lose his job.
 In a battle royal to determine the number one contender to the WWE Championship, Barrett and Cena made it to the final two.
 Barrett then forced Cena to eliminate himself, making Barrett the new number one contender.
 To further guarantee his success, Barrett made Cena stand in his corner at Bragging Rights in his match against Randy Orton, as well as firing Cena if Barrett lost.
 At Bragging Rights, Barrett defeated Orton by disqualification after Cena attacked Barrett, thus letting Cena keep his job and not letting Barrett win the WWE Championship.
 Also at Bragging Rights, Cena won the WWE Tag Team Championship with David Otunga.

 The 2010 Hell in a Cell was the last Hell in a Cell event held under the first brand split, which ended in August 2011.
-However, the brand split was reinstated in July 2016, with that year's Hell in a Cell was held exclusively for Raw.
+However, the brand split was reinstated in July 2016, which reintroduced brand-exclusive PPVs, with that year's Hell in a Cell held exclusively for Raw.
 Additionally, in April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.